ONSdigital/application-profile/README.md

 - Data are in silos, making it difficult to link or relate statistics from different sources.
 - The accessibility and usability of statistics varies from dataset to dataset.

+We have explored how to follow best practices when publishing statistics, in particular through the use of the CSV on the Web (CSVW), Data Catalog (DCAT) and RDF Data Cube (QB) standards and vocabularies.
+This document is an application profile of these standards, describing a recommendation on how to use these standards together in order to achieve the data on the web best practices, 5-star data, and the FAIR data principles.

+### Data on the Web Best Practises

 The [Data on the Web Best Practices (DWBP)](https://www.w3.org/TR/dwbp/) describes recommendations for publishing data to the web.
 If followed, we can enable these benefits:

 > - **Comprehension**: humans will have a better understanding about the data structure, the data meaning, the metadata and the nature of the dataset.